-Although we are now moving into Alert Level 1, some of us may still be struggling with mental health issues.
+Although we’ve lived with COVID for a few months now, some of us may still be struggling with mental health issues.
 Our useful links below are still relevant - take the time to check them out.

 Te Whare Tapa Whā